There are eight Council Tax bands.

 | H || More than £320,000 |

-- Moving home or having to pay Council Tax for the first time at your address
+- having to pay Council Tax for the first time at your address

-- A change is made to the band by the Listing Officer
+- a change being made to the band by the listing officer

-You must pay your Council Tax based on the current valuation band until the Listing Officer decides whether or not to change the band of the property.
+You must pay your Council Tax based on the current valuation band until the listing officer decides whether or not to change the band.

 Council Tax charges